 Is it more efficient to leave heating on low?

-According to studies, leaving you heating on low permanently is not more efficient – nor does it save you money.
-If you home is not properly insulated, this build up of heat will escape and waste energy over the long run.
+You may be surprised to know that, according to studies, leaving your heating permanently on low is not more efficient – nor does it save you money.
+If your home is not properly insulated, this build up of heat will escape and waste energy over the long run.

-It is best to heat you home as and when you need it, and not leave your heating on all day.
+Instead, to make heating more efficient, it is best to heat your home as and when you need it, and not leave your heating on all day.

 Content Editor